Skip to content

 Sliders

-The “Wind slider” changes the wind direction, – and + buttons move it 1 degree
+The “Wind slider” changes the wind direction.
+The and + buttons adjust it by 1 degree.

 The “Time slider” sets the time window.
-Clicking on two menu buttons on the sides shows the options of fine tuning them with + and – 1 second buttons or entering custom time.
+Tapping the menu buttons on either side opens options for fine-tuning with +1 second and -1 second buttons or entering a custom time.

 Popup Buttons